backstage/backstage/docs/permission/writing-a-policy.md

 You should now be able to see in your Backstage app that the unregister entity button is enabled for entities that you own, but disabled for all other entities!

+### Custom conditions

+In addition to the conditions provided by the catalog plugin, you can write your own conditions for the catalog (or for any plugin that implements permissions, for that matter).
+This is done by using the [`createConditionFactory` helper](https://backstage.io/docs/reference/plugin-permission-node.createconditionfactory) provided by the `@backstage/plugin-permission-node` package.

 ## Resource types

 Now let's say we would also like to restrict users from viewing catalog entities that they do not own, just like we did for unregistering entities.
-One way to achieve this may be to simply duplicate our if statement and check for the `catalog.entti.read` permission:
+One way to achieve this may be to simply duplicate our if statement and check for the `catalog.entity.read` permission:

 ```diff
     async handle(